 NIDA Open HSC Drama Performance courses return for 2018

-After successful instalments last year, this year’s five-day HSC drama performance courses from NIDA Open will again offer students key tools that they can utilise in their HSC, by exploring a variety of processes for the HSC Individual and Group Projects.
+After successful instalments last year and earlier in January, this year’s five-day HSC drama performance courses from NIDA Open will again offer students key tools that they can utilise in their HSC, by exploring a variety of processes for the HSC Individual and Group Projects.

 ‘The course’s aim is to give students a toolkit which they can draw from during their HSC drama course of study,’ commented Kate Sherman, Program Manager, Schools.
 ‘Last year, the students developed performance skills each morning in acting, movement, voice, character, improvisation, physical theatre, text analysis and text interpretation.
 They also worked daily on improving audience contact, stage presence and focus during performance.
 This will be the case for 2018 as well.’